blawse/aoc2019/README.md

 ```

 Each day will be done in its own `dayX.js` file, and it will output the result for part 1 and part 2 of the day's challenge.

+I am just implementing first / simplest solution that comes to mind.
+Not trying to optimize in any way since this is (mostly) just a waste of time / distraction from real work.